-If you use your FrameMaker product to create or edit an MML file, save the file as Text Only using the Save As command.
+If you use FrameMaker to create or edit an MML file, save the file as Text Only using the Save As command.
 To open an MML file as a text file, hold down a modifier key and click Open in the Open dialog box.